NorthChild/SImple-Chat-with-JSON/README.md

 # SImple-Chat-with-JSON

+Simple chat application that can asynchronously poll to see the messages.
-simple chat using PHP and JSON
+PHP - jQuery - JSON